Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 * using wildcards and simple regex for pattern matching
 * redirecting ouput
 * using pipe to chain commands together
-* finding things: in files (grep) and across filesystem (find)
+* finding using grep and simple regex
 * writing and running a simple bash script

-Things not yet covered
+* connecting to a different computer using ssh

-* moving data between computers: scp and rsync
+* moving data between computers: scp
-* file permissions
-* good practices for organizing files and directories

 # Assumptions
 We assume that learners: